deis/deis/docs/managing_deis/platform_monitoring.rst

 The `New Relic`_ monitoring service's agent will run on the CoreOS host and report metrics to New Relic.

-Unlike Datadog, however, the agent running on the host doesn't send metrics for individual containers unless those containers have been built with a Dockerfile that installs their own instance of the agent.

 The Deis community's own Johannes Würbach has developed a fleet service for New Relic in his `newrelic-sysmond`_ repository.